-Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have demonstrated the following: Learning Outcomes for Master of Theological Studies (MTS): This degree is awarded to students who have demonstrated the following: G. Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employment, community involvement and other activities requiring: Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual sensibilities required for specialized leadership.
+Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: This degree is awarded to students who have Learning Outcomes for Master of Theological Studies (MTS): This degree is awarded to students who have demonstrated the following: demonstrated the following: 6.
+Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employment, community involvement and other activities requiring: a) The exercise of initiative, personal responsibility and accountability in both personal and group contexts; b) Working effectively with others; c) Decision-making in complex contexts; d) Ability to manage their own learning in changing circumstances, both within and outside the discipline and to select an appropriate program of further study; and e) Behaviour consistent with academic integrity and social responsibility.
+Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual sensibilities required for specialized leadership.
 Ability to articulate how one can integrate theological study with pastoral or ministerial work, that is, to be able to describe how one may think theologically and act pastorally.

-3. Master of Pastoral Studies (MPS)
+3. Master of Pastoral Studies (MPS) and Spiritual Care